What comes first? Vision or Goals?

 If you like WORDS ….then write it all down, in whatever way feels good to you.
 You can journal, or write a list, or write a letter to yourself about how wonderful you are going to feel and be when your health intentions are a reality.

 If you like visuals …. create a Vision Board or Vision Cards

 “You have to have a dream to make a dream come true” as the song goes!

-When the going gets tough, you’ll be able to bring the vision to the forefront of your mind or have a look at your vision cards, book or board to remind you of the big vision and why you want to achieve your goals and how this will change your life.
+When the going gets tough, you’ll be able to bring the vision to the forefront of your mind or have a look at your vision cards, book or board.
+This will remind you of your big vision and why you want to achieve your goals and how this will change your life.